cosminmanciu/tickets_app_vuejs/README.md

 - Vue 2
 ## Features
 - CRUD APP for Ticketing
-Contains Auth (Registe, Login), Dashboard, Tickets, Events and Organizers
+Contains Auth (Register, Login), Dashboard, Tickets, Events and Organizers
 ## How to run the project

 - Open git terminal